 The School will enhance the student experience by allowing greater access to learning across the engineering disciplines, together with brand new facilities for individual and group study.
 It will also create the conditions for greater interdisciplinary research collaborations, allowing high calibre students and research staff to find solutions to the key global engineering and societal challenges of the 21st century.

-UK Railway Research and Innovation Network (UKRRIN), it will focus on railway control and simulation, data integration and cybersecurity, condition monitoring and sensing, and improved methods for technology introduction.
-This builds on existing strength in
+The new School of Engineering sits alongside a world-class centre of excellence in rail in partnership with industry, focusing on digital systems.
+Funded as part of the newly-created UK Railway Research and Innovation Network (UKRRIN) which opened in November 2020.
+It will focus on railway control and simulation, data integration and cybersecurity, condition monitoring and sensing, and improved methods for technology introduction.
+This builds on existing strength in rail research.